-Modernist marvel: the multifacted universe of Eileen Gray
+Modernist marvel: virtually tour the multifaceted universe of Eileen Gray

 The legendary Eileen Gray has come to represent many different creative areas over the years, depending on whom you speak to.
 In design circles, she is regarded as a visionary figure, known for making an influential imprint with her memorable modern furniture and interiors on an otherwise male-dominated field.
 To architects, she stands toe to toe with the early modernists like Walter Gropius and Le Corbusier, with her iconic E.1027 villa, located on Roquebrune-Cap-Martin just north of Monaco, which she designed and built between 1926-29.